Step inside. Wander, wonder. Love the exhibits? Please, steal them. Make them reappear and sparkle in today's world. Rejoice.

-I just finished FLOATERS (novella; 35,000 words), which is a change of pace from my "Jurassic JIm" Fleetwood thrillers.
+I recently finished EXIT, which is a change of pace from my "Jurassic JIm" Fleetwood thrillers.
 The story is a mix of dark suspense, sly humor, and a dystopian touch.
-This novella does not have as much humor as the "Jurassic Jim" novels, but it is (no surprise) very edgy and offbeat.
+This novel does not have as much humor as the "Jurassic Jim" novels, but it is (no surprise) edgy and offbeat.

-FLOATERS, a dystopian/supernatural thriller, is loosely based on my short story, "Exit," winner of San Francisco's 2013 Litquake Booktrack Halloween Short Story Competition.
+EXIT, a near-future thriller, is loosely based on my short story, "Exit," winner of San Francisco's 2013 Litquake Booktrack Halloween Short Story Competition.

 # # #

 These Amazon readers are now suffering from anxiety disorder.
 Here's what they whispered from inside their locked cars while racing home.

 5 Stars - TINY THRILLER, EXTRA LARGE SHOCK.
 "This deftly written short story, about vulnerability, recklessness, and evil, leaves you feeling chilled.
 The twists and terrible ironies pack quite a punch." - Francesca B - Australia